Downing College Welcomes MAcc Students

 The College Nurse can provide you with nursing care, treatment, advice and support within clinic times.
 The clinic (room O5) has many health related leaflets and useful information on health matters inside and outside its door for you to help yourself.

 Registration with the College Nurse is optional for MAcc students, but if during your time in Cambridge you wish to see the Nurse, registration will be carried out as part of the initial consultation.
-Please contact the College Nurse if you wish to make an appointment.
+If you wish to make an appointment, please visit Moodle.